When you tell someone your goal or intention for an interaction, they are more likely to listen to you, rather than defend themselves or get annoyed.

 If you're bringing up an important subject, expecting a mixed response, or if the other person might jump to a negative conclusion, then use this tip at work or home.

-(Psst...
-It's also Step # 1 of the Relationship Protocol model.)
+It is also Step # 1 of the Relationship Protocol model.

-When you state intentions from the start, this stops their mind from wondering WHY you are talking to them about that subject.
-Most of the time, it'll be a relief for them to know the reason for having the conversation.
+When you state your intentions from the start, this stops the other person's mind from wondering why you are talking to them.
+It puts them at ease.
+Most of the time, it is a relief for the other person to know the reason for having the conversation.

-So, give them the "why" from the get-go.
-Let their mind relax and connect with the full content of your message and your true intentions.
+Let their mind relax and connect with the full content of your message, and your true intentions.